CallMeDaisy/sqoop-release/README.md

 * Fix bug-1 -- ERROR: SQL exception accessing current timestamp.
 * Fix bug-2 -- NullImporterExption when importing data to hbase with lastmodified mode.

-== More Information to see in branch: HDP-2.5.5.0
+== More Information to see branch: HDP-2.5.5.0